serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/DataScriptAttribute.md

 # DataScriptAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Indicates that this method / type should generate a remote data script.
-Data contained by remote data scripts can be accessed client side using Serenity.getRemoteData("Key") function.
+Data contained by remote data scripts can be accessed from the client side using the Serenity.getRemoteData("Key") function.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]